V-Coyote/react-salarios/README.md

 This project was bootstrapped with Create React App.

-> React JS Web Application using React Hooks and fetching some data to show your salary in Brazil after tax.
+> React JS Web Application using React Hooks and make some calculation to show your salary in Brazil after tax.

 **The Calculation was based in this site:** https://www.todacarreira.com/calculo-salario-liquido/